 We recently published an article showing you how to view the metadata of iPhone photos, including EXIF data and GPS data.
 Being able to view the metadata of your iPhone photos is great, but being able to delete that metadata, and maybe more importantly, deleting geolocation tags from these photos, can actually be even more helpful.

-There are many reasons why you’d want to remove the metadata from your photos but the one that makes the most sense to me is that you’d want to remove GPS geotags to prevent anyone from tracking the exact location where the picture was taken.
+There are many reasons why you’d want to remove the metadata from your photos, but the one that makes the most sense to me is that you’d want to remove GPS geotags to prevent anyone from tracking the exact location where the picture was taken.

 Make sure your iPhone doesn’t geotag your photos

-Before we get started, it must be noted that you can prevent your iPhone from automatically tagging your photos with your location in the first place by going into Settings > Privacy > Location Services > Camera > and make sure you choose “Never,” regarding when the Camera app can use your location.
+Before we get started, it must be noted that you can prevent your iPhone from automatically tagging your photos with your location in the first place by going into Settings > Privacy & Security > Location Services > Camera > and make sure you choose “Never,” regarding when the Camera app can use your location.

 How to remove geotags from photos taken with your iPhone

-2) Launch the application and allow it to access photos on your iPhone.
+- Launch the application and allow it to access photos on your iPhone.